The birth of metformin

 But metformin does work, and it works fast, nearly from the first pill.
 It also carries little risk of overdoing its job; when used alone as a treatment, metformin rarely causes hypoglycemia (low blood glucose).
 It does not cause weight gain, and in many people it causes mild weight loss.
 It reduces the risk of heart attack, can be combined with other blood-glucose-lowering drugs, and has few harmful side effects.
 (Click here to learn more about the side effects of metformin.)
 Yet in the beginning, metformin was nowhere near as beloved as it is today.

-Click next to learn about the early setbacks of metformin.
+Click on page 3, below, to learn about the early setbacks of metformin.